knbknb/predmachlearn-006-project/README.md

 Please see http://knbknb.github.io/predmachlearn-006-project/background.html for the background and objectives of this assignment.

 Please see https://www.coursera.org/course/predmachlearn for general information on this Coursera class.

+Please see the gh-pages branch for the *.Rmd files.
+Stuff in the master branch can be ignored.